-The second largest city in the country down under that we all love so much, Australia, meets all the expectations you’d want from a modern and forward-thinking metropolis.
-Melbourne, set on the banks of River Yarra, exudes a truly unique vibe that combines elements from various cities across the world – European capitals and New York in particular.
-Just like everything in Australia, Melbourne has heaps of character that sets this destination apart from its neighbors – historic charm meets ultra-modern and forward-thinking appeal.
-One of the best ways to experience it first-hand is by simply looking at some of the finest hotels in the city.
-Each uniquely different than the other boasts a particular appeal but there is no denying that luxury is something that all of these five hotels share in common.
+Set on the banks of River Yarra, Melbourne exudes a truly unique vibe that combines elements from various cities across the world – European capitals and New York, in particular.
+Australia’s second-largest city meets all the expectations you’d want from a modern and forward-thinking metropolis.
+Just like everything in the land down under, Melbourne has heaps of character that sets this destination apart from its neighbors, as its historic charm blends with an ultra-modern and forward-thinking appeal.
+One of the best ways to experience it first-hand is by simply looking at some of the finest hotels in Melbourne.
+Each uniquely different than the other boasts a particular appeal but there is no denying that luxury is something that all of these five hotels in Melbourne have in common.

 Part of the Art Series Hotels group, The Olsen is an ode to the famous Australian painter John Olsen and this can be admired throughout the boutique hotel.
 With is highly desirable South Yarra location, despite what you’d think, this boutique hotel boasts an impressive number of 224 guest rooms in total and attracts guests who appreciate art and a slightly more relaxed vibe than that of the downtown.
 Nevertheless, The Olsen has a few tricks up its sleeve: a glass-bottomed rooftop pool, which overhangs the street as well as the Norbu spa offering infra-red treatments.
-The rooms are tasteful, elegant, and with the signature art-infused look.
+The rooms are tasteful and elegant, infused with Olsen’s signature visual look.
 Premium furnishings complete the luxurious look, and all rooms are beautifully light-filled and airy.
 The hotel’s in-house restaurant Spoonbill features amazing Mediterranean-inspired dishes and it is one of the most renowned restaurants in South Yarra.